TitanStar73/Cerato/README.md

 # Cerato

 A python based comprehensive video editing suite.
-This open-source project aims to be an alternative to extremely expensive proprietary software
+This open-source project aims to be an alternative to extremely expensive proprietary software.

 # Installation